 Port Moresby and Boera Village.
 Visiting a coastal village close to the capital was a pleasure.
-Making contact with the matriarchs of the village brought us a potential new project.
-There is a need to support young women - with reproductive health and their general health.
+Making contact with the village matriarchs brought us a potential new project.
+There is a need to support young women - with reproductive and general health.